perfsonar/docs/release_candidates/4.0rc3/_sources/install_config_first_time.txt

     .. image:: images/install_config_first_time-web-admin-info2.png
     .. seealso:: For more information on updating administrative information see :doc:`manage_admin_info`

-After completing this step, you should be able to access the `Global Services`_ directory page and see your host listed within 24 hours of making the change.
+After completing this step, you should be able to access the `GlobalServices`_ directory page and see your host listed within 24 hours of making the change.

 .. _GlobalServices: http://stats.es.net/ServicesDirectory/